appvestor/v6-template-examples/email_template/README.md

 # Email Template

 Code sample for an e-mail app.
+Note that we are not providing the code to actually read or send emails, the existing logic only simulates the template's flow.

 ## Get Started